mcvella/viam-numato-relay-usb-android/README.md

 ## Configure

 > [!NOTE]
-> Before configuring your mqtt-grpc service, you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).
+> Before configuring your numato relay component, you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create**.